 Pennsylvania is one of only 5 states to require a director of a licensed child care program, of any size, to have a degree.
 In addition to an associate degree, Pennsylvania licensing standards requires a director to have at least 30 credit hours in early childhood education and four years of experience working with children.
 Six clock hours of annual training are required.
 The competency-based director credential requires a minimum of an associate degree with at least 18 credit hours in early childhood education, 9 credit hours in business management, and five years of experience in program administration.
 Elementary school principal licensure requires a bachelor’s degree and offers pre-K certification that requires pre-K coursework but not pre-K experience.
 At the lowest level, the statewide QRIS requires a director to have an Associates’ degree in Early Childhood Education or 30 ECE credits.
 The state pre-K program, Pre-K Counts, is delivered in community-based child care centers as well as schools.
 Community-based centers must be at Star Level 3 or higher on the QRIS in order to be eligible; therefore, directors of state pre-K programs in child care centers must have a minimum of an associate degree and 30 credits in early childhood.
-There are three early childhood leadership degree programs and three leadership academies in Pennsylvania.
+There are seven early childhood leadership degree programs and one leadership academy in Pennsylvania.